Helpful?

 The Law

-The legal requirements for review before a judge takes judicial notice of a fact were well explained within the Taylor v.
-Hanley Hospitality Inc., 2022 ONCA 376, case wherein it was stated:
+The circumstances or legal criteria required for a judge to determine that a fact may be deemed true by judicial notice rather than via some form of actual evidence was explained within, among other cases, Taylor v.
+Hanley Hospitality Inc., 2022 ONCA 376, wherein it was said:

 [30] The concept of judicial notice allows a court to receive “facts” that are “so notorious or uncontroversial that evidence of their existence is unnecessary”.
 This does not allow parties “to put before the court controversial evidence to the prejudice of the opposing party without providing a proper opportunity for its truth to be tested”: Public School Boards’ Assn. of Alberta v.
 Alberta (Attorney General), 2000 SCC 2, [2000] 1 S.C.R.
 44, at para.
 5. The threshold for judicial notice is strict since the facts are not proved by evidence under oath nor tested by cross-examination: R. v.
 Find, 2001 SCC 32, [2001] S.C.R.
 863, at para.
 48.

-As shown within the Taylor case, a court is permitted to accept a fact as true without proof, by taking judicial notice, when the fact is so well known as true that proof becomes unnecessary.
+Per the Taylor case shown above, a court may take judicial notice and accept a fact as true when the fact is so commonly known and uncontroversial that proof of the fact is unnecessary.

 Summary Comment